nicolas-van/eventemitter/doc/index.md

 # eventemitter

 A simple library implementing an event emitter in Java.
+TEst

 [See the javadoc here](./javadoc)